 I’m a retired federal prosecutor for the Commonwealth Director of Public Prosecutions, standing for The Greens to help oust this disastrous coalition government.
-I’m running to make sure the people of North Sydney are heard, on climate change, environmental protection, the need for a federal integrity commission, affordable housing, extending Medicare and universal childcare.
+I’m running to make sure the people of Lane Cove are heard, on climate change, environmental protection, transport and sustainable housing.

-I have longstanding connections with the north Shore, I attended High School at Cremorne Girls High School, and have been a Hunter’s Hill resident since 2002.
-I graduated in sociology & law from the University of NSW, obtained a master of laws from the University of Sydney.
-I worked as a solicitor in private practice, as well as the Law Reform Commission of NSW & the Commonwealth, before moving into public prosecutions.
+I have longstanding connections with Lane Cove and have lived in Hunter’s Hill since 2002.
+I graduated in sociology & law from the University of NSW, and obtained a master of laws from the University of Sydney.
+I worked as a solicitor in private practice, then with the State and Commonwealth Law Reform Commissions, before moving into federal public prosecutions, retiring in 2016.

-In the mid-1990s, my former husband Michael Mobbs and I created a sustainable house in the inner city Sydney, aimed at self-sufficiency in terms of energy, water and waste disposal.
-This educational trail blazer continues to inspire countless renovations and remains open for public tours today.
+In the late 1990s, my former husband Michael Mobbs and I converted our terrace house to become self-sufficient in energy, water and waste disposal.
+The sustainable house, as it is known, is an educational trail blazer which has inspired countless renovations, and remains open for public tours.

-I’m passionate about restoring native bushland.
-I volunteer with the Friends of Buffalo Creek and the Great North Walk bushcare group and am a member of the Hunters Hill Bushland Management Advisory Committee.
-Since 2016, my husband Dr Allan Coles and I have been working to restore degraded RMS land at Huntleys Point by creating a eucalyptus forest and understory for bird habitat.
+I am passionate about restoring native bushland.
+I volunteer with the Friends of Buffalo Creek and the Great North Walk bush care group and am a member of the Hunters Hill Bushland Management Advisory Committee.
+Since 2016, my husband, Dr Allan Coles, and I have been working to restore degraded RMS land at Huntleys Point by creating a native forest and understory for bird habitat.